 There are a variety of options available depending on what you want to protect.
-You can choose to insure your belongings, gadgets or pretty much everything up to £3,000.
-The price per month will of course reflect how much cover you choose and under what circumstances.
+You can choose to insure pretty much everything.
+The price per month will of course be dictated by how much cover you choose and under what circumstances.

-Endsleigh also insure students for non-forced entry as they are aware that many make the common mistake of leaving doors and windows open.
+Endsleigh also have the rare bonus of insuring students for non-forced entry thefts (but not on some items such as mobiles), as they appreciate that many make the common mistake of leaving doors and windows open.

 Protect Your Bubble

-Whilst Protect Your Bubble do not offer student contents insurance as Endsleigh do, they do offer the cheapest cover on individual gadgets such as your mobile phone and laptop.
+Whilst Protect Your Bubble don’t offer student contents insurance per se, they are quite well suited to young people as they offer the cheapest cover on individual gadgets such as your mobile phone and laptop.

-Prices start at just £5.99 a month making peace-of-mind more than affordable for most students.
-If you’re always the one to lose your expensive smart-phone, you definitely need to get covered!
+Prices start at just £6.99 a month, making peace of mind more than affordable for most students.
+If you find you’re a bit forgetful, clumsy, or tend to lose things, you definitely need some good gadget coverage!

-Insurance policies cover everything from theft to cracked screens.
+Protect Your Bubble’s insurance policies cover everything from theft to cracked phone screens.

 If you’ve got any tips – or horror stories – about student contents insurance we’d love to hear them.
 After all, it’s a huge part of how we add to our guides!